grodi/n9k_ifrate/README.md

 The script prints interface throughput/packet rate statistics in an easy to read list format on NX-OS platforms.
 Further port-channel and member interfaces are displayed in a structured way and there will be an IO summary calculated over all ports.

-The script knows two options:
+The script knows three options:

     -d: list ports with description